LICENSE PLATES OF MEXICO

 Currently, most states do a replate (completely replace all plates on the road) every 3 years, but this practice varies, as some states are unable to replate due to governmental or public opposition to the process or the fees involved.

 Today, each of the 31 states plus the Distrito Federal (CDMX) are all issuing beautiful graphic plates incorporating both traditional and modern graphics and designs.
 Some states even have different designs for each type of plate (passenger, truck, taxi, dealer, etc), so there are an incredible number of license plate designs currently visible on Mexican roads.

 In 2016, the Distrito Federal was renamed to 'Ciudad de México'.
 New plates bearing the CDMX logo (with the MX in this interesting pink color) started appearing in July 2016.

 Starting in 2017, several states have made changes to their existing baseplates to adhere to the new license plate standards put forth by the SCT (Secretary of Communications and Transport).
 Most notably, this involves removing all graphics from the center of the plate so the serial number is clearly visible.
 Some states like Jalisco and Chihuahua have gone to an extremely simple plate design for 2017, but others like Durango have followed the rules but still have an interesting and colorful plate.
 While some states have created completely new plate designs, others have opted to modify their existing plates to conform to the new standards.

-As of January 2, 2018, all but 4 states (Michoacan, Oaxaca, Puebla, and Tamaulipas) have issued new plates.
+As of mid-May, 2018, all but 3 states (Michoacan, Puebla, and Tamaulipas) have issued new plates.